DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/connecting_computers.md

 1. With BOTH computers, click on the Network Internet Settings, and connect both computers to the TP-Link (“TP-Link_E800_5G”).
-2. Make sure the TP-Link (small white box) access point is plugged into the wall outlet and turned on.
+2. Make sure the TP-Link (small white box) access point is plugged into the wall outlet and turned on **OR** identify your USB-A to micro-USB cable and connect the fNIRS device to the computer

 ![alt text](tp_link.png)